jdh4/tensorflow_performance/README.md

 | 8                          |  108     |   1.8     |   22%               |
 | 16                         |  118     |   1.6     |   10%               |
 | 32                         |  119     |   1.6     |    5%               |

+Execution times were taken `seff` as the "Job Wall-clock time".
+The data was generated on Adroit.